Sign in Create account

 Finishing Up

-To finish up, you'll take the working strand around one of the outer cord, so it's coming thru the under side of the bracelet/watchband.
+To finish, take the working strand around one of the outer cords, ensuring it emerges from the underside of the bracelet/watchband.

-Take your hemostats and work them thru about three of the center weaves, towards the buckle end.
-Grasp the working strand and pull it back thru the center weaves.
+Use your hemostats to work them through about three of the center weaves toward the buckle end.
+Grasp the working strand and pull it back through the center weaves.

-Trim the end with your scissors, quick melt the end to prevent the cord from fraying, and tuck it under the weave.
+Trim the end with your scissors, quickly melt the end to prevent fraying, and tuck it under the weave.

-Now do the same with the shorter end of cord and you're done.
+Next, repeat the process with the shorter end of the cord, and you're finished.

 If you measure again, you'll see that the finished length is about 1 inch longer than the starting measurement.
-This will vary depending on your tightening of the weave as you go, but should make for a loose/comfortable fit.
+This will vary depending on how tightly you tightened the weave as you went along, but it should result in a loose, comfortable fit.

 Like!5